-If you have been diagnosed with metastatic tumors of the spine, we work with medical oncologists and radiation oncologists to manage the tumor based on its location on the spine.
+If you have been diagnosed with a spinal tumor, we work with medical oncologists and radiation oncologists to manage the tumor based on its location on the spine.
 This may involve surgery or, after initial treatment, radiation therapy, chemotherapy, or both.

 Spine Center experts work closely with radiologists at our many convenient imaging services locations to make sure you receive the most accurate diagnosis.
-Our imaging technology is the most advanced available and includes digital X-rays, CT scans, myelography, MRI, and EOS® imaging, which produces highly detailed three-dimensional images while delivering a significantly lower dose of radiation.
+Our imaging technology is the most advanced available and includes digital X-rays, uni- and biportal endoscopy, CT scans, myelography, MRI, and EOS imaging, which produces highly detailed three-dimensional images while delivering a significantly lower dose of radiation.
 We can often provide same-day diagnostic imaging.

 Our neurosurgeons and orthopedic surgeons have also developed some of the most advanced technologies to increase accuracy and safety.
 During all spinal procedures, our teams use technology such as spinal navigation, three-dimensional fluoroscopy, diffusion tensor imaging, intraoperative CT scanning with BrainLab three-dimensional navigation, and intraoperative MRI.
 We also use Surgical Theater virtual reality machines—a three-dimensional platform for planning and performing surgery.
 These advanced devices and techniques provide surgeons with real-time or three-dimensional images that enable the highest degree of precision.

 Our operating rooms are equipped with ExcelsiusGPS, a robotic system that provides highly accurate guidance and navigation during surgery, reducing muscle damage and recovery time.